-- PSYC 2410 Psychology of Childhood and
+PSYC 2410 Psychology of Childhood and

-PSYC 2420 Developmental Psychology ......3 credits A study of psychological and physiological growth and development from conception to death looking at various theories through the entire life span.
-Course is designed for, but not limited to nursing students.
-F, S, Su PSYC 2990 Problems in Psychology .....1 - 3 credits This course is designed to give students an opportunity to explore various topics of special interest in psychology.
+- PSYC 2420 Development Across the Lifespan ......3 credits A study of psychological and physiological growth and development from conception to death looking at various theories through the entire life span.
+Students must have completed Developmental Reading and Developmental Writing prior to enrolling in this class.
+F, S, Su - PSYC 2990 Problems in Psychology .....1 3 credits This course is designed to give students an opportunity to explore various topics of special interest in psychology.
 Course is also used to provide field experience in psychology.